Texas Tech University

 • The HealthSelect Care Management Program is a team of dedicated clinicians who take a holistic approach to address all your health concerns and questions rather than trying to treat one condition that may be occurring today.
 Dedicated mental health clinicians are available for concerns including substance abuse issues.

 • If you have questions for a clinician about a physical or mental health concern or condition, call BCBSTX toll-free at (800) 252-8039 (TTY:711) between 8 a.m. and 6:30 p.m.
-CT Monday - Friday and ask to speak with a clinician.
+CT, Monday through Friday and ask to speak with a clinician.

-• The care management program also identifies participants that may benefit from extra support.
-If you receive a call from one of our clinicians, please answer the call.
+• The Care Management Program also identifies participants that may benefit from extra support.
+If you receive a call from one of the clinicians, please answer the call.
 Know that you will be in good hands if you choose to take advantage of this benefit available to you.

 Community Resources